Nigeria: Gunmen kidnap more than 100 students from school | DW | 05.07.2021

 Several attacks on schools, including this one in Kankara district in December 2020, have taken place in recent months by bandits seeking ransom payments

 "The kidnappers took away 140 students, only 25 students escaped.
-We still have no idea where the students were taken," Emmanuel Paul, a teacher at the Bethel Baptist High School in Kaduna state where the kidnapping happened, said.
+We still have no idea where the students were taken," said Emmanuel Paul, a teacher at the Bethel Baptist High School in Kaduna state where the kidnapping happened.

 Gunmen scaled a fence to break into the school in the early hours of Monday morning, kidnapping most of the 165 pupils boarding there.